SourceForge.net Logo

 jTessBoxEditor Swing UI

-You will need to provide the TIFF/Box files as input to the program.
-Images to be used in training should be of 300 DPI and 1 bpp (bit per pixel) black&white or 8 bpp grayscale uncompressed TIFF format.
+You will need to provide the TIFF/Box files as input to the editor.
+Images to be used in training should be of 300 DPI and 1 bpp (bit per pixel) black&white or 8 bpp grayscale uncompressed TIFF format; box files, encoded in UTF-8 format, are generated by Tesseract executables with appropriate command-line options (see Tesseract Training Wiki).
+Or they both can be created using the built-in TIFF/Box Generator.

 Note that the coordinate system used in the box file has (0,0) at the bottom-left; on computer graphics devices, however, (0,0) is defined as top-left. jTessBoxEditor uses and displays in the graphics device coordinates.
 The edited box files are still read and written in proper format.

-The Generate TIFF/Box function generates, for a given input UTF-8 text file, a TIFF/Box pair of files suitable for training with Tesseract.
+The generator produces, for a given input UTF-8 text file, a TIFF/Box pair of files suitable for training with Tesseract.
 The generated image is, depending on anti-aliasing mode enabled, a binary or 8-bpp grayscale, uncompressed multi-page TIFF with 300-DPI resolution.
-Letter tracking, or spacing between characters, can be adjusted by the Tracking spinner control to eliminate bounding box overlapping issues.
+Noise can optionally be added to the image, which could result in better trainned data.
+Letter tracking, or spacing between characters, can be adjusted to eliminate bounding box overlapping issues.
 Note that some boxes could be slightly different (by 1 or 2 pixels) from the ones that would have been generated by Tesseract itself; nevertheless, the generated box file can be used to validate the one created by Tesseract with the use of a Unicode-compatible file compare tool, such as WinMerge.

 Generate TIFF/Box